Anovia/partner-api-docs/README.md

 nonSettledAmount                        |decimal             |True        |The sum of sales that were processed in this deposit period, but not settled to the merchant's bank account.
 Example: AMEX ESA, 100% Reserve, MRA period                                  |int                 |False       |(YYYYMM) The year and month this deposit occurred

-## Deposit Totals
+## Disbursements

-### Deposit Total Routes
+### Disbursement Routes

 Method  |Route                                  |Description
 --------|---------------------------------------|-------------
-GET     |/depositTotals                        |Returns a collection of deposit totals GET     |/depositTotals/:id                    |Returns a collection of deposit totals for a specific date (YYYY/MM/DD)
+GET     |/disbursements                         |Returns a collection of disbursements GET     |/disbursements/:id                     |Returns a collection of disbursements for a specific date (YYYY/MM/DD)

 ### Schema